Penland Winter Residency

 - Single/private bath: $500

-Pending funding each year, we offer fifty or more merit-based fellowships which remove the residency fee for a two-week residency and provide a $250 housing stipend.
+Pending funding each year, we offer forty or more merit-based fellowships which remove the residency fee for a two-week residency.
 Available fellowships are limited; anyone is eligible to request funding, but preference will be given to first-time applicants who self-identify as artists of color or LGBTQIA+.
 Our dual goals are to reward artistic merit while achieving a diverse group of residents.